tliu526/ireg_CA/Journal.md

 __More recent entries are at the top.__

 ##1/7/2016
+Morning: Finished SimpleMajorityRule as well as RuleTable and Stencil.
+Rudimentary majority task simulations can now be run.

+Afternoon:

 ##1/6/2016
 This morning: implemented variatic Properties to be stored in cells using unions.
 GridGenerators can now write different property lists to file.